wilkinsonjack1993/travel-planner/README.md

 - Tests (using react testing library)
 - Integration tests (Using Cypress)
 - Give some more thought to the design - currently it is pretty basic and could do with a lot of improvement
+- Test it on older browsers if that is a requirement

 ## Resources